TekniskSupport/home-assistant-skolmaten/info.md

 # Skolmaten integration

 ## Installation/Configuration:
+Insall the integration and reboot HA to load it.

-Add the following to resources in your sensors.yaml:
+Add the following to resources in your sensors.yaml (or under sensor: in your configuration.conf):

 ```yaml
 - platform: skolmaten